Daniel Landa

 Daniel Landa (born 4 November 1968) is a Czech musician, actor, car racer, and amateur muay thai fighter.
 Born in Prague, Landa graduated with honours from Prague Conservatory, having studied music and drama.
 He began his musical career in 1988 when he, along with David Matásek, founded the oi! band Orlík, with whom he released two albums.
-Orlík has been criticized for its racial overtones, targeting specifically the Gypsy minority in the Czech Republic.
+Orlík has been criticized for its racist overtones, targeting specifically the Gypsy minority in the Czech Republic.
 In 1993, he began recording as a solo artist, and has since released numerous albums.
 He has also composed music for films and written several musicals.
 His material often deals with patriotic and political themes.

 Career

 Orlík

 In 1988, together with the actor David Matásek, Landa founded the oi! punk band Orlík, whose name was inspired by the eponymous bar in Prague.
 In 1990, they released their first studio album, Miloš Frýba for president (Oi!), which saw significant success.
-The album gained prominence within the Czechoslovak skinhead movement, and it promoted racist and white supremacist themes, which garnered the band some criticism in the press and the general public.
+The album gained prominence within the Czechoslovak skinhead movement and garnered the band some criticism in the press and the general public for the racist overtones of some songs.
 The following year, they released a second, similarly controversial album, Demise, after which they broke up.

-Solo career
+Solo

 Landa began his solo career in 1993 by releasing the album Valčík, followed by Chcíply dobrý víly in 1995, Pozdrav z fronty in 1997, Smrtihlav (1998), and Konec (1999).
 In 2000, he issued his first compilation album, titled Best of Landa.
 9mm argumentů came out in 2002, succeeded by Neofolk in 2004.
 That same year, he released his second compilation, titled Best of Landa 2.

 Landa toured extensively between 2003 and 2008, and released the live albums Vltava Tour in 2003 and Bouře in 2006.

 In 2009, after a break of several years, he issued his next studio album, Nigredo.
 This was followed by more touring, two additional live albums, Československo Tour 2008 (2011) and Vozová hradba Daniel Landa tour 2011 (2012), two more compilations, and the album Klíč králů in 2013.
 In 2015, Žito was released.